hazelcast/hazelcast-scala/README.md

 # Installation

-The hazelcast-scala API is based on Scala 2.11 and Hazelcast 3.6, but does not define them as hard dependencies, so make sure to also include the relevant Hazelcast dependencies.
+The hazelcast-scala API is based on Scala 2.11 and Hazelcast 3.6, but does not define them as hard dependencies (since it works with both open-source and enterprise Hazelcast), so make sure to also include the relevant Hazelcast dependencies.

 ## Gradle
 Add this to your `build.gradle` file: